sugnanprabhu/intel-aero-docs/docs/getting-started/update.md

 The last software version can be downloaded from [Intel's Download Center](https://downloadcenter.intel.com/download/26932/Intel-Aero-Platform-for-UAVs-Installation-Files).
-You will need to download the "Operating system image" and the "Capsule/BIOS" from that page.
+You will need to download the "Operating system image" from that page.

-!!!
-Tip
-    The Operating system image is updated much more frequently than the BIOS.
-    If you already have the last BIOS flashed you don't need to download and flash it again.
-See [Check current version](#check-current-version) for instructions on how to check version currently installed.
+BIOS, FPGA and flight stack are already inside that image.

-As of this writting the OS Image is at version 1.4 and the BIOS at version 1.00.12.
+As of this writting the OS Image is at version 1.5.1 and the BIOS at version 1.00.13.
 After downloading it's advised to check if the download was successful by checking its md5sum.
 It must match the md5sum published on the Download Center.

 ## Check md5sum